On each occasion, worshippers stand facing the holy Kaaba in Makkah and perform the steps of salah as taught by the Prophet Mohammed.

 The times of prayer are spread throughout the day so that worshippers are able to continually maintain their connection to God.

 The first prayer, called fajr, starts at dawn and ends once the sun rises.
 The second set of prayers is known as dhuhr and starts at noon.

 That is followed by the afternoon prayer, asr, while at sunset Muslims pray maghrib, and in the evening, isha.

-Initially, worshippers were told to pray 50 times a day but Prophet Musa (Moses) later asked Prophet Mohammed to ask God to reduce the number.
+Initially, worshippers were told to pray 50 times a day, but the Prophet Musa – Moses – later asked the Prophet Mohammed to ask God to reduce the number.

 Eventually, the figure was shrunk to five times a day, but the reward still counts as 50.

-“To perform salah we have to listen and follow many rules,” said Mohammad Moin-Al Deen, an Abu Dhabi imam since 1998.
+“To perform salah we have to listen and follow many rules,” said Mohammad Moin-Al Deen, an imam in Abu Dhabi since 1998.

-“Even non-Muslims practice a component of salah, and that is meditation.”
+“Even non-Muslims practise a component of salah, and that is meditation.”